- FAQ/Important Questions:

 It's very simple you can obtain it within one working day.
 You just have to approach a tour operator/travel agent in Leh and there you have to fill a form along with that you also have to give your original Passports in order to produce it to the Magistrate, after that around 4:00 pm you will get your passport back along with the valid permits.

 What's the cost for the Inner line Permit?

-It costs around 400 to 500 INR/Person depending on the number of days you applies for.
+It costs around 1000 to 1500 INR/Person depending on the route and the number of days you apply for.

 Are Every Nationality eligible for the Inner Line permit?

 No, some citizens are not eligible.
 People from China, Pakistan, Taiwan, Hong Kong, Bangladesh, and Sri Lanka are not allowed to the restricted areas, due to security reasons

 So what can the People from China, Pakistan, Taiwan, Hong Kong, Bangladesh, and Sri Lanka can do if they come to Ladakh?

 As I told you Ladakh is vast and there are many more opportunities even if they don't go to the restricted areas and the options are: They can do Cultural tours/Sightseeing/Trekking/Rafting in Zanskar and Suru valley.